Defined Standards of Satisfactory Academic Progress

 All students must earn a minimum of seventy-five (75) percent of their cumulative attempted credit hours.
 Credit-hours that are transferred into the university and successfully articulated towards the completion of an educational program will be counted as both earned and attempted hours for the purpose of this standard.
 Courses that are listed as Incomplete (I) or Withdrawal (W) will be counted as attempted but not earned.
 Repeated courses will always be treated as attempted hours.
 Completed hours in courses that are repeated may be counted towards Pace only once.
 Audited (AU) courses are not counted as completed or attempted for the purposes of the pace standard.
 The following grades are not counted as earned (F, F@,W, U, I, X, AU, IF, IU, Y, XF, XU, NF or N).

 All students are expected to complete their respective educational programs within a specified timeframe, as measured in credit hours.
 Once this timeframe has elapsed, students are no longer eligible to receive most forms of financial aid.
-Undergraduate students are expected to complete their educational program in a timeframe no longer than 150% of its published length, as measured in credit hours.
-Undergraduate students are no longer eligible for financial aid after attempting more than 180 credits (including transfer credits).
+Undergraduate students are expected to complete their educational program in a timeframe no longer than 150% of its published length, as measured in credit hours (including transfer credits).
 Graduate students are no longer eligible for financial aid after attempting more than 200 credits (including transfer credits).
 Exceptions to this parameter of the SAP policy will be made on a case by case basis for students who demonstrate that their noncompliance is due to extreme circumstance.

 Financial Aid Subject to SAP